 Grind pepper, cumin seeds and 2 garlic pods along with tomato.

-In the same container, add tamarind extract, the ground pepper mixture.
-Add handful of fresh coriander leaves and curry leaves.
+Then add tamarind extract, the ground mixture, coriander leaves and curry leaves.

 Add salt and turmeric powder.